AutoMapper/AutoMapper/docs/Before-and-after-map-actions.md

 });
 ```

-### Asp.Net Core and `AutoMapper.Extensions.Microsoft.DependencyInjection`
+### Dependency Injection
-If you are using Asp.Net Core and the `AutoMapper.Extensions.Microsoft.DependencyInjection` package, this is also a good way of using Dependency Injection.
 You can't inject dependencies into `Profile` classes, but you can do it in `IMappingAction` implementations.

-The following example shows how to connect an `IMappingAction` accessing the current `HttpContext` to a `Profile` after map action, leveraging Dependency Injection:
+The following example shows how to connect an `IMappingAction` accessing the current `HttpContext` to a `Profile` after map action, leveraging dependency injection:

 ``` csharp
 public class SetTraceIdentifierAction : IMappingAction<SomeModel, SomeOtherModel>